 When loneliness surfaces, it is imperative that I take purposeful steps to battle against it.
-As I said before, I am still struggling (even as I write this) with loneliness and perceived rejection.
+As I said before, I am still struggling (even as I write this today) with loneliness and perceived rejection.

 Purposeful Steps When Struggling With Loneliness

 When I feel lonely, the enemy’s lies seem like truth.
-I question my worth.
-I begin to suppress God’s truth about who God says I am.
+I begin to question my worth.
+Then I start suppressing God’s truth about who God says I am.
 When this happens, I need to tell God my thoughts, even though they go against what He says.

 ‘God I know You made me without mistake.
 I know I am fully loved and fully known by You.
 Yet, right now I feel inadequate, unloved, unworthy and rejected.
 I feel so alone and unseen by others.
 Help me to see myself and this circumstance as you do.
 Will you help me believe it and walk in truth?’